The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Experimental setup

+The data acquisition system has front-end and back-end electronics designed for the Phase-I upgrade of the CMS hadron calorimeter (HCAL) with silicon photomultipliers (SiPMs) as the photodetectors.
+The system is described in detail in Ref.~\cite{CMS:2012tda}.
+The experimental setup is based on the Phase-I configuration of SiPM-equipped HCAL detectors, as reported in Ref.~ \cite[Fig.~1.7]{CMS:2012tda}.
+Each scintillator tile is connected to an individual SiPM (although in the CMS detector each SiPM receives scintillation light from multiple tiles).
 The light produced in the scintillator is transmitted via wavelength-shifting (WLS) fibers to silicon photomultiplier (SiPM) photodetectors.
-The SiPMs are custom-made by Hamamatsu Photonics\footnote{Hamamatsu Photonics, 325-6, Sunayama-cho, Naka-ku, Hamamatsu City, Shizuoka, 430-8587, Japan} to fulfill the requirements for their usage in the CMS experiment HCAL.
+The SiPMs are custom-made by Hamamatsu Photonics\footnote{Hamamatsu Photonics, 325-6, Sunayama-cho, Naka-ku, Hamamatsu City, Shizuoka, 430-8587, Japan} to fulfill the requirements for their usage in the HCAL subsystem of the CMS experiment.
 A detailed description of their characteristics is presented in Ref.~\cite{Heering:2016aqi}.
-The pulse of current generated by the SiPM is integrated using Charge-Integrator-and-Encoder (QIE) chips~\cite{Zimmerman:2003gv,Baumbaugh:2014eya,Roy:2015bia,Hare:2016swd}, with the digitized signals collected by a MicroSemi IGLOO2 FPGA and transmitted to the back-end electronics via an optical link through a versatile-link transmitter (VTTx)~\cite{Vasey:2012xjw}.
+The pulse of current generated by the SiPM is integrated using Charge-Integrator-and-Encoder (QIE10) chips~\cite{Zimmerman:2003gv,Baumbaugh:2014eya,Roy:2015bia,Hare:2016swd}, with the digitized signals collected by a Microsemi IGLOO2 FPGA and transmitted to the back-end electronics via an optical link through a versatile-link transmitter (VTTx)~\cite{Vasey:2012xjw}.
 The VTTx connects each front-end (FE) module to an HCAL $\mu$TCA Trigger and Readout ($\mu$HTR) module.
-The encoded signals from the QIE chips and the wire chambers are reconstructed into events and saved to disk.
+The encoded signals from the QIE10 chips and the wire chambers are reconstructed into events and saved to disk.
+Figure~\ref{fig:daq} indicates the path of the signal from the scintillator tiles to the storage via the digitization (QIE10), the alignment and formatting (Microsemi IGLOO2 FPGA), the data transmission (VTTx), the back-end electronics (uHTR).